 The Queen is angry with Tony Blair as he has branded her snooty in his new autobiography, A Journey.
 His memoirs lifted the lid on life with the royals and Her Majesty is not impressed.
-The ex-PM described the Queen as stuck-up and divulged details of their private conservations,
+The ex-PM described the Queen as stuck-up and divulged details of their private conservations, He revealed how the Queen once hosted a barbecue at Balmoral Castle before clearing away the plates and then washing up.

 He told how Prince Philip rubbished Stoke-on-Trent as a “ghastly place” and how he mocked former Deputy PM John Prescott for the way he balanced a cuppa on his stomach.